Bernoulli sums and R\'enyi entropy inequalities: Introduction

+and the class $\bar{\mathcal{B}}$ of Bernoulli sums is the closure of $\mathcal{B}$ in the weak-* topology (convergence in distribution). \end{defn}

+As is common, we identify random variables with their distributions for ease of discussion: thus $Y$ is a Bernoulli sum (we abuse notation to write $Y\in \mathcal{B}$ instead of saying that the law of $Y$ lies in $\mathcal{B}$) if there exists a sequence of finite Bernoulli sums $Y_n$ converging in distribution to $Y$.
+We will show that if $S$ is a Bernoulli sum}, and $\alpha \in [2,\infty]$, then

-For $\alpha \geq 2$ we will show that for Poisson-Binomials variables and their limits, the functional $\Delta_\alpha(X)$ is, up to absolute constants, proportional to variance.
-This should be compared to the continuous setting where it is known that the R\'enyi entropy power is proportional to variance for Gaussian variables, for example, see \cite{BM11:it}, for a connection to Bourgain's hyperplane conjecture \cite{Bou86}.
+This inequality is sharp for Bernoulli random variables with parameter $p$ tending to $0$, and for Poisson random variables with parameter $\lambda$ tending to $0$ as well.
+In fact for Bernoulli sums, the functional $\Delta_\alpha(X)$ is, up to absolute constants, equal to the variance when $\alpha \geq 2$ .
+This should be compared to the continuous setting where it is known that the entropy power is proportional to variance for Gaussian {random variables}. { The connection between variance and entropy power has since been extended to more general log-concave random variables and R\'enyi entropies, and this connection has proved quite useful (see, e.g., \cite{BM11:cras, BM11:it, BM12:jfa} for a connection to Bourgain's hyperplane conjecture \cite{Bou86}, or \cite{MNT21} for connections to capacities of communication channels)}.